 * Troubleshooting Communication: When things go wrong

 * Other Channels: Using PowerPoint and email effectively

 * Impactful Business Writing

 * Coaching & Influencing: Chats that change people

 Brad Aspel teaches MBA courses on Leadership Communication and is one of the Executive Coaches for the Executive Education program's Columbia Management Institute (CMI).
 He also teaches workshops on Communication & Presentation skills.
 Brad started his career as an actor (including five Broadway shows) and theatrical director with a particular focus on developing talent.
 He worked in Media & Entertainment for multiple companies...

-Associate Dean of Teaching Excellence and Innovation and Chief Innovation Officer
+Associate Dean, Innovation and Online Learning and Chief Innovation Officer

 Angela Lee teaches on the topics of Leadership (The Leader’s Voice), Strategy (Driving Strategic Impact) and Entrepreneurship (Seed Stage Investing).
 She brings 15+ years of innovation, strategy, and entrepreneurship experience to the classroom.
 She started her career in new product development and digital marketing in the finance industry.
 She then moved onto a career in consulting, first at McKinsey & Company and...